BijanJohn/bijan-john-website/src/content/posts/2024-05-23-light-phone.md

 **Not having email on my phone at all.**<br>
 I'm interested in checking email once a day, on a scheduled internval.
 This will increase my productivity and lessen the dopamine hits I get every time I look to see if there is a new message.<br>
 <br>
-Being so connected with the world has some benefits but ultimately I have found there are a greater set of negative consequences that make creating constraints around our technology a very positive option for health and well being.
+Being so connected with the world has some benefits but ultimately I have found there are a greater set of negative consequences that make creating constraints around our technology a very positive option for health and well being, along with productivity.
 <br><br>
-If you are interested in exploring this more I would highly recommend reading one of my favorite author's Cal Newport's book [*Digital Minimalism*](https://calnewport.com/writing/)
+If you are interested in exploring this further, I would highly recommend reading one of my favorite books, [*Digital Minimalism*](https://calnewport.com/writing/) by Cal Newport.

 <img src="/assets/digital-minimalism.png" alt="image of Digital Minimalism Book" style="display: block; margin: 0 auto;" />